luisjavierhernandez/PBURF.jl/README.md

-#Installation
+# Installation

-This software can be instaled  by giving the following command in the julia command line (or in some [IJulia](https://github.com/JuliaLang/IJulia.jl) notebook):
+This software can be instaled  by giving the following command in the Pkg> command line

 Pkg> add  https://github.com/luisjavierhernandez/PBURF.jl.git